jennyfarmer/PDFAnalyze/README.txt

 3. Run the CompilePDF.m script in MATLAB to create a MATLAB Executable (mex)

+4. Run the CompilePDFmv.m script in MATLAB to create a MATLAB Executable (mex)

-4. (optional) Verify installation by running example.m script in MATLAB
+5. (optional) Verify installation by running example.m script in MATLAB